 To start off, this was supposed to be my entry for Jamie (of Life’s a Feast) and Deeba’s (of Passionate About Baking) MacTweets MacAttack last week.
 Now that it’s 10 days late, and pretty much null and void, I’m turning this post into a holiday baking post with several recipes for amazing holiday cookies, along with the now orphaned macarons meant for the MacTweets challenge.

-I LOVE cooking and baking..it’s a passion that oozes from my pores, but hey, eventually you realize you can’t give enough away, and end up throwing a lot of it out so you don’t eat it all.
-I’m actually looking forward to the day I have a hungry brood to feed (I can almost hear the grunts and sighs of those who do).
+I LOVE cooking and baking..it’s a passion that oozes from my pores, but hey, eventually you realize you can’t give enough away and end up throwing a lot of it out so you don’t eat it all.
+I’m actually looking forward to the day I have a hungry brood to feed.

 Fleur de Sel Cinnamon Apple Cider Caramel Macarons.
 Notice the oozing caramel in some of them?
 The caramel for those was cooked to about 230-235 F. I cooked it up to 240ish for the next batch of filling, so no more oozing, although I wouldn’t say ‘oozing’ is a bad thing!